Requiem for a Fish

 Requiem pour un poisson (Requiem for a Fish) is a 2005 novel by French author Christine Adamo.

 Plot

-The coelacanth is a very strange fish.
-On the one hand, this ancient species might have been the missing link between land and sea.
-On the other hand, everybody thought that it had disappeared long before the dinosaurs' extinction.
-Yet, one day in 1938, a South African fisherman catches a specimen in his nets.
+The coelacanth is an ancient species of fish that might have been the missing link between land and sea.
+Many people believed that it had disappeared long before the dinosaurs' extinction.
+However, one day in 1938, a South African fisherman catches a specimen in his nets.
 But is the fish really the famous coelacanth?
 The world of science gets passionate and jealous around the beast.
-Who will be the first to trace the origins of mankind?
-Stealing, cheating, lying... murdering?
-And Why is Marie, this young pregnant Parisian, suddenly caught up in this story?
+The book keeps up the suspense on who will be the one to trace it back to mankind.
+Stealing, cheating, lying and even murdering.
+An unlikely main character; young, pregnant, and Parisian named Marie, ends up getting caught up in the story.